-DO NOT use any part or component of the propane system until the leak is properly repaired by a qualified technician.
+Do not use any part or component of the propane system until the leak is properly repaired by a qualified technician.

 Propane leaks may be found easily with a soapy water solution.
-DO NOT use a solution containing ammonia or chlorine.
+Do not use a solution containing ammonia or chlorine.
 These chemicals are corrosive to copper gas lines and brass fittings, which could result in deterioration of the copper and brass components.

 Apply the soapy solution to the outside of the gas pipe fittings.
 If a leak is present, the soapy solution will 'bubble' at the leak point.
-If a leak is indicated, shut OFF the propane system valve(s) at the propane tank, and immediately contact your selling dealer's service department or qualified propane service technician to arrange repairs.
-This page is intentionally blank
+If a leak is indicated, shut OFF the propane system valve(s) at the propane tank, and immediately contact your selling dealer's service department or qualified propane service representative to arrange repairs.